PivotBuddy

 Hypothesis-driven GTM, loops over funnels, and unit economics.

-What You'll Learn By the end of this chapter, you'll master the three immutable laws of GTM: Hypothesis-Driven Growth, Loops over Funnels, and Unit Economics as the ultimate constraint.
+What You'll Learn By the end of this chapter, you will master the three immutable laws of GTM: Hypothesis-Driven Growth, Loops over Funnels, and Unit Economics as the ultimate constraint.
+These principles are the foundation for every decision you will make throughout this playbook, and violating any one of them is the fastest path to failure.

 Principle #1: Hypothesis-Driven Growth

-Most startups launch marketing like they buy lottery tickets—hoping for a lucky break.
+Most startups launch marketing like they buy lottery tickets -- hoping for a lucky break.
 Smart startups treat growth like a science experiment.
+This distinction is not philosophical.
+It is the difference between burning through your runway with nothing to show for it and systematically discovering the growth levers that actually work for your specific product and market.

 The Bug: "Spray & Pray"